If you’ve ever struggled with frosting a cake, this naked chocolate cake is perfect for you.

-If you think about the poor cake layers of this naked chocolate cake, they are exposed to the air as soon as you build the cake.
+If you think about the cake layers in this naked chocolate cake, they are exposed to the air as soon as you start to build the cake.

 The longer they’re exposed, the drier they get.
 The air sucks the moisture right out, which can ruin the taste and texture of a cake.